 The National Plant, Animal Health and Food Safety Service (SENASA) is the regulatory agency responsible for the inspection of all agricultural products that enter Honduras.
-The Sanitary Regulation Agency (Agencia de Regulacion Sanitaria - ARSA) is in charge of product registration, surveillance, and inspection of food products approved for sale at the retail and wholesale level.
+The Sanitary Regulation Agency (Agencia de Regulacion Sanitaria - ARSA) is in charge of product registration, authorizations for import of raw material and additive for food processing, surveillance, and inspection of food products approved for sale at the retail and wholesale level.
 The certificates requested by SENASA and ARSA are described in this report.